Extra-twisted connected sum G_2-manifolds: Building blocks from semi-Fano 3-folds

 In particular, the set of building blocks produced from $\sff$ by Construction \ref{constr:block} is also $(N, \Amp_\sff)$-generic. \end{prop}

 Note however that Proposition \ref{prop:generic_fano} is limited in that it does not tell us what $\Amp_\sff$ is.
-In the examples we can work it out from the explicit description of the Fanos.
+In the examples we can work it out from the explicit description of the semi-Fanos.